-- The differential is transferrable to the next homestead in Florida - Must establish the new homestead within 2 years of abandoning the previous homestead. - Maximum is \$500,000 married; \$250,000 single - Transfer of Homestead Assessment Difference Form DR-501T - File Form DR-501T by March 1st in the county where the new home is located and includes: - The date the previous homestead was sold - The address and parcel identification number of the previous homestead - A statement that none of the previous owners remained in the homestead and continued to receive a homestead exemption - A sworn statement attesting to entitlement to the assessment difference transfer
+- 1. Transfer of homestead assessment difference: - a.
+The differential is transferrable to the next homestead in Florida - b.
+Must establish the new homestead within 3 years of abandoning the previous homestead - c.
+Maximum is \$500,000 married; \$250,000 single - d.
+Transfer of Homestead Assessment Difference Form DR-501T - e.
+File Form DR-501T by March 1st in the county where the new home is located and includes: - i.
+The date the previous homestead was sold - ii.
+The address and parcel identification number of the previous homestead - iii.
+A statement that none of the previous owners remained in the homestead and continued to receive a homestead exemption - iv.
+A sworn statement attesting to entitlement to the assessment difference transfer